Princess Diana From Beyond The Grave Supposedly Advised Meghan Markle To ‘Visit Her Dad’ According To Psychics

 The family feud between Meghan Markle and her family seems to be getting more complicated by the day.
-And now, the “Psychic twins” Terry and Linda Jamison have something new to add to the mix: a message for the Duchess from Princess Diana.
+And now, the “Psychic Twins” Terry and Linda Jamison have something new to add to the mix: a message for the Duchess from Princess Diana.
 The twins, also known as “Nostradamus in Stilettos,” say that ghosts take control of their hands and messages are relayed to them through writing.
 They make some bold claims, like Meghan should “visit her dad” Thomas, according to the Daily Star.

-The identical twins said that Princess Diana has strong feelings about her son Harry and her new bride, saying the following.
+The identical twins said that Princess Diana has strong feelings about her son Harry and his new bride.

 “My heart goes out to [Harry and Meghan].
 This is not an easy time.
 Her father is hurt, but he is causing much of this turmoil himself.
 He may be jealous of Meghan’s mother Doria because of her closeness to Meghan.”